-SARPcheck auditors may not use the SARPcheck logo.
-The program considers such auditors SARPcheck auditors who have successfully undergone mandatory SARPcheck training courses, have an auditor agreement with an SQO and are actively engaged in auditing throughout the previous 24 months.
+SARPcheck auditors may not use the SARPcheck logo except the following exemption: The program considers such auditors SARPcheck auditors who have successfully undergone mandatory SARPcheck training courses, have an auditor agreement with an SQO and are actively engaged in auditing throughout the previous 24 months.
 Only such auditors may consider themselves as SARPcheck auditors and communicate this fact publicly without logo use, provided the mentioning of the SARPcheck name will never be utilised in a context that could negatively affect or damage the standing or reputation of the SARPcheck Programme or any aspect thereof.
+SARPcheck auditors in line with the aforementioned definition will be provided with a SARPcheck auditor stamp which they may use in there e-mail signature.